 “I do think the community is going to scrutinize [Article XV] closely (as they should).
 This is why we’re here – to experiment with this nascent technology and learn about how a governed blockchain can respond to the community’s will,” Schlesinger said.

 EOS’ approach to governance is new for a major blockchain project and, for now, largely untested.
-EOS’ code was written by , the company that also conducted the year-long ICO to fund EOS’ launch.
+EOS’ code was written by Block.One, the company that also conducted the year-long ICO to fund EOS’ launch.

 In a way, EOS’ inception by the community, rather than a single organization, suggests a radical commitment to decentralization.
 Yet EOS was designed with high transaction throughput in mind, so it opted for a more efficient – but arguably less decentralized – consensus mechanism than bitcoin’s proof of work.